-The Department of Psychology is located in the main building of School of Philosophy of the National and Kapodistrian University of Athens, University Campus, at Zografou area, 15784.
+The Department of Psychology is located in the main building of School of Philosophy of the National and Kapodistrian University of Athens, University Campus, at Zografou area.
 Specifically, facilities of the Academic Units include:

-- The Secretariat of the Department is located on the 5th floor (office 533) and is open to the public every Monday- Wednesday -Friday, between 11.00-14.00 - The offices of the faculty members and laboratories /research centres are located on the 5th floor (504,505, 544,521, 527).
-The availability of the faculty members for tutorials is announced on the Departments' website at the beginning of each academic semester. - The Internship Practice office is located on the 5th floor (office 504) - The Department Library is located in the new building of the Central Library of the School of Philosophy (open as from January 2019).
+- The Secretariat of the Department is located on the 5th floor (office 534) and is open to the public every Monday, Wednesday, and Friday, between 11.00-14.00. - The offices of the faculty members and laboratories/research centres are located on the 5th floor (504, 505, 544, 521, 527) and on the 4th floor (417).
+The availability of the faculty members for tutorials is announced on the Departments' website at the beginning of each academic semester. - The offices of the special technical laboratory staff are located on the 5th floor (offices 504 and 544). - The Internship Practice office is located on the 5th floor (office 533). - The Department Library is located in the new building of the Central Library of the School of Philosophy (open as from January 2019).